DMEEMD/testgit/README.md

 * [ ] learning to pull code, push code local-remote v.v.
 * [ ] create branches to existing main
 * [ ] merging an improvement branche with existing main

+- this test line is written solely to make a change to this file.